 Can I Be in the Virtual Queue for Guardians of the Galaxy: Cosmic Rewind and Another Attraction at the Same Time?

 You cannot be in the Virtual Queue for two attractions at the exact same time, including Guardians of the Galaxy: Cosmic Rewind.
-Fortunately, when Cosmic Rewind opens in May, it will be the only attraction in Walt Disney World using the Virtual Queue, so there shouldn’t be any issues.
+Fortunately, right now, Cosmic Rewind is the only attraction in Walt Disney World using the Virtual Queue, so there shouldn’t be any issues.

 If for some reason Disney brings back the Virtual Queue on one of the other attractions, or if Cosmic Rewind is still using it when TRON Lightcycle Run opens, you are going to have to decide which one is more important to ride that day.